A complete guide to IT service catalog: Examples, best practices

 Service requests

-Service requests are integral elements of any service catalog.
-They are formal pleas from users for provisions, like information or advice, enabling end-users to access services from IT, HR, finance, legal, and more via the service catalog.
+Service request is a vital component of any service catalog.
+It is a formal request from users for provisions, such as information or advice, enabling end-users to access services from IT, HR, finance, legal, and other departments via the service catalog.
 However, the line between service requests and incidents is often blurred.

 Below are different examples of service requests: